ruuda/musium/docs/index.md

  * Designed to scale to hundreds of thousands of tracks.
  * User interface responds quickly, and indexing is fast.
  * Optimized to run in resource-constrained environments, such as a Raspberry Pi.
- * Responsive design, supports both for mobile and desktop.
+ * Responsive design, supports both mobile and desktop.

 ## Limitations